MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/transforms/scale.md

 ---
 title: "The Scale Transform"
-description: "Discover the SkiaSharp scale transform for scaling objects to various sizes" ms.prod: xamarin ms.technology: xamarin-forms ms.assetid: 54A43F3D-9DA8-44A7-9AE4-7E3025129A0B
+description: "Thhis article explores the SkiaSharp scale transform for scaling objects to various sizes, and demonstrates this with sample code." ms.prod: xamarin ms.technology: xamarin-forms ms.assetid: 54A43F3D-9DA8-44A7-9AE4-7E3025129A0B